Eye Conditions

 What is Legal Blindness?

-“Legal blindness” is a definition used by the United States government to determine eligibility for vocational training, rehabilitation, schooling, disability benefits, low vision devices, and tax exemption programs.
+This content is also available in: Español (Spanish)“Legal blindness” is a definition used by the United States government to determine eligibility for vocational training, rehabilitation, schooling, disability benefits, low vision devices, and tax exemption programs.
 It’s not a functional low-vision definition and doesn’t tell us much about what a person can and cannot see.
-Having low vision means that even with regular glasses, contact lenses, medication, or surgery, you […]
+Having low vision means that even with regular […]

 Read more